software-mansion/react-native-screens/README.md

 #### `screenOrientation`

 Sets the current screen's available orientations and forces rotation if current orientation is not included.
+On iOS, if you have supported orientations set in `info.plist`, they will take precedence over this prop.
 Possible values:

 - `default` - on iOS, it resolves to [UIInterfaceOrientationMaskAllButUpsideDown](https://developer.apple.com/documentation/uikit/uiinterfaceorientationmask/uiinterfaceorientationmaskallbutupsidedown?language=objc).
 On Android, this lets the system decide the best orientation.
 - `all`